-Figure 5: Infection patterns in reciprocal crosses over generations.
+Figure 5: Evolution of infection patterns after reciprocal crosses.

-Relative density: (5A) one generation post introgression (box plot with ‘minimum’, 1st quartile, median, 3rd quartile, and ‘maximum’ ± outliers (dots)) and (5B) over generations (median ± SE).
-Average Octomom copy number per Wolbachia: (5C) one generation post introgression and (5D) over generations (median ± SE)).
+5A: Relative density (log) one generation post introgression (box plot with ‘minimum’, 1st quartile, median, 3rd quartile, and ‘maximum’ ± outliers (dots)).
+5B: Evolution of the relative density (log) over generations (median ± SE).
+5C: Average Octomom copy number per Wolbachia (log) one generation post introgression.
+5D: Evolution of the average Octomom copy number per Wolbachia (log) over generations (median ± SE).
+N = 5 flies / line / timepoint.
 Each color represents a host genetic background and the information in brackets represents the bacterial genetic background.
-Plain lines represent the replicate lineages from the reciprocal crosses, and dashed lines from the initial introgression procedure (MP1) that was used as reference in the statistical analyses.
-L1, L2 and L3 represent the replicate lines.
+Plain lines represent the replicate lineages from the reciprocal crosses, L1, L2 and L3 indicating the replicates.
+Dashed lines represent the lineages from the initial introgression procedure (MP1), which were used as references in the statistical analyses.

 Then, we examined whether the infection patterns were stable within each of the replicate lines over generations by measuring the relative density and average Octomom copy number per Wolbachia 13 and 25 generations after the last backcross.
-After 25 generations post introgression, the relative density in Bolivia(USA-MP1) replicate lines differed significantly from their reference at t = 1 (Linear regression model, generational effect on the relative density: P = 0.006 ; generational effect on the Octomom copy number: P = 7.79 x 10-05, see statistical details in Table s6).
-On the contrary, the USA(Bolivia-MP1) replicate lines did not differ from their reference at t = 1 (Linear regression model, generational effect on the relative density: P = 0.060 ; generational effect on the Octomom copy number: P = 0.060 , see statistical details in Table s6).
-Moreover, the infection pattern of the Bolivia (USA-MP1) replicate lines differed significantly between them, as well as the USA(Bolivia-MP1) did (see pairwise comparisons in Table s7).
+After 25 generations post introgression, the relative density in Bolivia(USA-MP1) replicate lines differed significantly from their reference at t = 1 (Linear regression model, generational effect on the relative density: P = 0.015; generational effect on the Octomom copy number: P = 7.79 x 10-05, see statistical details in Table s6).
+On the contrary, the USA(Bolivia-MP1) replicate lines did not differ from their reference at t = 1 (Linear regression model, generational effect on the relative density: P = 0.052; generational effect on the Octomom copy number: P = 0.059, see statistical details in Table s6).
+Moreover, the infection patterns of the Bolivia (USA-MP1) replicate lines differed significantly from each other, as did the infection patterns of the USA(Bolivia-MP1) replicate lines (see pairwise comparisons in Table s7).
 All together, these results confirm an absence of host control on the density and composition of the bacterial population.
 Moreover, the variability observed between the replicates indicates a random transmission of the symbiont over generations.

+Finally, we confirmed that the correlation between the bacterial density and the average number of Octomom copies per Wolbachia remained high over generations (R2> 83%, Figure s4) and within the lines, when variation in Wolbachia density was observed (Figure s5 and associated statistics).

 In conclusion, we failed to reveal any influence of the host genotype on the control of the wMelPop proliferation through the selection of bacteria containing high or low Octomom copy number.
 Instead, we found a strong maternal effect of transmission and an instability of the infection patterns over generations.
 These experiments lead us to consider that drift could be an important evolutionary force responsible for the diversification of infection patterns observed.

 Discussion